 “In Hatha Yoga we confront our fears as well as our potentials by balancing attention between the body and the mind.
 Because human beings are so complex, various branches of yoga must be practised in proper combination to help people become harmonious being.
 Asanas are a discipline of the body, but they are not without an effect on the mind, and in turn the mind affects the body.
 We create an intuitive space for deepening our understanding about ourselves, uncovering our obstacles and potential.
 We are the masters of our own destiny.”

-Vinyasa Yoga Class, lesson plan Class 4: Strength intelligence, I am focus
+Class 4: Strength intelligence, deep belly breath & ujjaya, I am focus

-Focus/Intention: When you are really relaxed, your ability to listen increases.
-Your quality of listening alters and you develop a quality of attention.
-The breath is the boss, listen to it, focus on it.
+Focus/Intention: The breath is the boss, listen to it, focus on it.
+When you are relaxed, your ability to listen increases.
+Your quality of listening alters, and you develop a quality of attention.
 Stability is power.
 That’s why we are going to practice slow, simple and deep movement.
-We will also pay attention to our gaze, also call Drishti in Sanskrit.
+We will pay attention to our gaze, also call Drishti in Sanskrit.
 Gaze at one point; when you move your eyeball around, it is a sign than you are riding your thoughts instead of listening to the boss, the breath.
 Where our eyes are directed, our attention follows.
 The use of Drishti in asana serves both as a training technique and as a metaphor for focusing consciousness toward a vision of oneness.

 – Windshield wiper the knees from side to side